Souptik2001/multisite-inactive-plugin-checker/README.md

 > "Hey, hold on!
 I will just use `wp plugin list` command.
 Without the `--url` parameter will it not give us a summary of all the sites?"

 The answer is unfortunately no. When you use `wp plugin list` command without the `--url` parameter, it just considers the main site and displays the active or inactive status according to that.
 So, for example you have a plugin named `xyz` which is activated on your main site, but deactivated on your other sites, it will give the value as `true`.
 Which seems good, because that's what we want right?
-But if you activate the same plugin on some other site and deactivate it on this site, then it displays `false`!
+But if you activate the same plugin on some other site and deactivate it on this site, then it displays `inactive`!
 Oh no! 🙁

 And here comes this small mu-plugin to your rescue! 🎉 -